jenkinsci/atlassian-jira-software-cloud-plugin/README.md

 Log in to your Jenkins server and navigate to the Plugin Manager.

-Select the 'Available' tab and search for 'Atlassian Jira Software Cloud' as the plugin name then install it.
+Select the 'Available' tab and search for 'Atlassian Jira Software Cloud', then install it.

 The open-source plugin is hosted at GitHub.
 [You can check it out here](https://github.com/jenkinsci/atlassian-jira-software-cloud-plugin).

 ### Install the "Jenkins for Jira" app in Jira

-You can install the "Jenkins for Jira" app directly into your Jira site by using the [direct installation link](https://developer.atlassian.com/console/install/21696c93-1a1d-4dd0-bac0-dfed80a62aba?signature=0959fc868cbcef86a68217b573a595eda2966abfdfad3dbb13edcec9ef9ff5fd&product=jira).
+You can install the "Jenkins for Jira" app into your Jira site by using the [direct installation link](https://developer.atlassian.com/console/install/21696c93-1a1d-4dd0-bac0-dfed80a62aba?signature=0959fc868cbcef86a68217b573a595eda2966abfdfad3dbb13edcec9ef9ff5fd&product=jira).

-Alternatively, you can install the app via the Jira Marketplace from your Jira site:
+Alternatively, you can install the app via the Jira Marketplace:

-1. Go to **Apps > Explore more apps**.
+1. Open Jira and go to **Apps > Explore more apps**.
 1. Type "Jenkins for Jira" into the search box.
 1. Click on the "Jenkins for Jira by Atlassian" app (if it doesn't show up, you might have to remove the "Top trending" filter).
 1. Click on "Get app".